pepmartinez/keuss/docusaurus/docs/usage/pipelines/about.md

 ```

 * `id` is a previously reserved Id

 * `next_queue` is the queue to (atomically) move the item to

 * `opts` are extra options for the operation:

   * `mature`: Date instance with the not-before timestamp for the item, to be used when inserted into `next_queue`.
 Defaults to `now()`

   * `tries`: number of tries for the item, to be used when inserted into next_queue.
 Defaults to `0`

   * `payload`: if specified, use this as item's payload when moving to next_queue.
 This totally substitutes the previous payload

+  * `hdrs`: a key-value object containing extra headers to set on the message.
+Headers can only be set, not unset or removed

   * `update`: Optional object containing [mongodb update operations](https://docs.mongodb.com/manual/reference/operator/update/).
 Those are mapped to be applied to the message's `payload`.
 For example, in the example above:

     ```javascript
     done (null, {
       update: {